ANKC Scent Work – An affiliates guide to running a scent work trial

 Trials throughout Australia are governed by a national sets of rules and guidelines issued by the Australian National Kennel Control (ANKC).
 The Canine Association in each State and Territory is affiliated with the ANKC and administers ANKC requirements on its behalf.
 The ANKC “Rules for the Conduct of Obedience Trials”, for example, states:

 Each set of Rules contain descriptions of each of the exercises for those trials or tests.
 They provide guidelines and marking procedures for judges who assess a handler/dog team performance and they establish a structured and objective competition framework for judges and competitors.
 Copies of the Rules for the various dog sports are available from the Dogs ACT office, The ANKC web site or from ACT Obedience Clubs.

 Our local training Clubs run classes leading to competition in official trials.
 Here you and your dog can gain valuable ring experience in a less formal competitive atmosphere.
 If you then wish to pursue the sport and participate in official trials, you will need to become a financial member of Dogs ACT and register your dog with Dogs ACT for competition purposes.

-- The first competitive trialling class conducted under ANKC Rules is termed the Community Companion Class, which primarily involves heelwork on lead, a physical examination of the dog by the judge, a Recall and Stay exercises.
+- Most competitors start trialling in the Community Companion Class, which primarily involves heelwork on lead, a quick physical examination of the dog by the judge, a Recall and Stay exercises.
 When three qualifying scores are attained, your dog will be awarded the title of Community Companion Dog and will bear the initials CCD at the end of his registered name.

-- The next competitive level is the Novice Class which requires that all work be executed off lead and introduces retrieval and exercises.
-Three qualifying scores at this level qualify your dog for the Companion Dog title and the initials CD are substituted for the CCD after your dog’s name.
+- There is also the Novice Class where all exercises are worked off lead, includes the CCD exercises and also a retrieve.
+Three qualifying scores at this level qualify your dog for the Companion Dog title and the initials CD are gained after your dog’s name.

-- The next level of obedience competition is the Open Class.
-Here all exercises are conducted off lead and include jumping exercises.
+- When your dog has the CD title, you can compete in the Open Class.
+Here all exercises are conducted off lead and includes jumping exercises.
+Three qualifying scores gains the CDX title.